FinanceReasoning: Benchmarking Financial Numerical Reasoning More Credible, Comprehensive and Challenging: Evaluation System

-\paragraph{Answer Extraction and Evaluation} We adopt the answer extraction pipeline from \citet{zhao-etal-2024-knowledgefmath}, using GPT-4o-mini to extract numerical results from the output under the CoT setting, and executing the program from the output under the PoT setting.
+\paragraph{Answer Extraction and Evaluation} We adopt the answer extraction pipeline from \citet{zhao-etal-2024-knowledgefmath}, using GPT-4o-mini to extract numerical results from the output in CoT setting, and executing the program from the output in PoT setting.
 Finally, we perform a strict accuracy evaluation comparing the numerical results with the ground truth within 0.2\% error margin.